 5. Wipe the Blade Clean

-6. Use Your Knife
+6. Use Your Pocket Knife

+And that’s all you need to know on how to sharpen a pocket knife!
+Simple right?
 Your freshly sharpened pocket knife will function better than it has for some time.
 Just remember to sharpen after every few uses.